 Panicle hydrangeas are known for their cone shaped flower heads.
 These are large blooms typically start white and may turn to pink.
 These are the most cold hardy hydrangea and can grow from zones 3 to 7.
 All the paniculatas are very cold hardy and can be grown as far north as Zone 3a.
 Most of the paniculatas grow equally well in the south.
 However, the variety H. paniculata 'Grandiflora' does best in cooler climates.

 The leaves of PG hydrangeas are relatively easy to identify when compared with other hydrangeas.
 They are smaller, thinner, and rougher than leaves of the mophead hydrangea, typically 3"-6" long and 3"-4" wide.
 The edges are finely toothed in some varieties and more coarsely toothed in others.
 They are medium green with a matt finish.

 One feature that will aid in identification of the H. paniculata is this: three leaves grow from a stem-node and are distributed around the node in a whorl.

 PG hydrangeas are the only hydrangeas that will form trees.
 Their central stem(s) can be developed into very attractive trunks.

 These are also called wild hydrangeas, these shrubs are native to the United States.
 These bushes can tolerate hotter climates and are hardy from zones 4 to 7.
 These are sometimes planted as hedges because of their size.
 The leaves of arborescens are generally heart shaped, thin, and floppier than the mopheads (macrophylla).
-They have a matte surface and a courser texture than the smooth leaf of the mophead.
+They have a matte surface and a coarser texture than the smooth leaf of the mophead.
 The leaf stems (petiole) are long and hold the leaf away from the main stem.
 Smooth hydrangeas should be grown more often, because these do fantastic in both warm and cold climates.